 My second day on the job at the Fortress, I received my costume and gear.
 A reproduction French marine’s uniform is all linen and wool and brass buttons, and is worth at least half of what I expect to get paid this summer.
-But I was spared any lectures about respecting my stuff until my supervisor took me up to the attic of the King’s Bastion, past a double-locked fire door, and into the musket locker.
+But I was spared any lectures about respecting my stuff until my supervisor took me to the musket locker.
 The air grew heavy, and all at once every forthcoming jocular comment from visitors about how “I basically get to play dress-up all summer” ran off me like eau from a canard.

 It was time to get my gun.

 I am not, in theory, a fan of firearms.
 And in practice, I’d only ever fired one actual rifle, an extremely hazy memory from my childhood summers at my grandparents’ cottage near Pigeon Lake.
 But I understood the importance of gun safety, even when the gun was primarily a prop.

 My supe handed me an eight-pound musket.
 “The number’s on the lockplate,” He said, then helpfully pointed out where the lockplate could be found.
 “Remember your number.
 Don’t get your guns mixed up.
 What’s your number?”

 He walked me through the basics of loading and firing – not because he expected me to be doing that any time soon, but because visitors ask a lot of questions about the gun.
 “You flip open the frizzen to expose the pan.
 Black powder goes in the pan – they’d use a powder horn, we use some of the powder from the cartridge instead.
 Then you close the frizzen, but make sure the hammer’s on safety.
 Then the rest of the cartridge powder goes into the barrel, followed by the ball if there is one, which there won’t be.
 Then you use the ramrod to pack down the powder.
 Then it’s aim, pull the cock all the way back, and fire.
 What number is your musket again?”